-Kenkō Kitchen is a project started by Kate Bradley to share her wholefood recipes and nutrition tips.
-All recipes are refined sugar free for the fructose friendly, (mostly) gluten free and (mostly) vegan.
+Kenkō Kitchen is a project started by Kate Bradley to share her wholefood recipes and.
+All recipes are refined sugar free, (mostly) gluten free and (mostly) vegan.

 About Kate Bradley

 Hello, my name is Kate Bradley and I am a 24 year old cook student based in Melbourne, Australia.
 I created this blog as a way of sharing my healthy food recipes with the world.

 It was hard to escape a love of food with the family I have around me.
 On my mothers side I have the Croatians, and there is nobody who quite loves food like a Mediterranean loves food.
 Then on my fathers side I have farmers and an (unofficial) C.W.A.
 Nanna who would beat anyone in a cook off.
 Both sides of my family are grow-it-yourself people which I highly support.
 Both my grandparents grow their own fruit and vegetables and as a result, my parents have provided me with the most inspiring back and front yards.
 Each plant is edible - from the orchard fruit, to the mini corn plantation, to the multiple nut trees, the banana plants and all the small rare herbs, fruits and vegetables.
 Each morning I can wake up and grab some fruit and vegetables to nibble on or turn into a juice for a satisfying breakfast, and when I come home I get to take a pick of the whole food paradise in front of me and choose which bio-dynamic produce I will use that night for dinner.
 Even my dogs loves being in that backyard amongst it all!